Sandelier/MangaPresence/README.md

 # MangaPresence

 MangaPresence is a browser extension that, with a node.js server, updates your Discord rich presence based on the manga or anime you're currently reading/watching.
+Currently MangaPresence is only for windows currently but when i get enough motivation i might make it work on linux too.

-- Size: ~45mb
+- Size: ~43mb

 ![Reading](showcase/Reading%20manga.png)
 ![Watching](showcase/Watching%20anime.png)